Seabrook–Wilson House: Spy House

 In attempting to create interest in the building, in the 1960s part-time caretaker Gertrude Neidlinger fabricated a story that the house was a tavern during the Revolutionary War where British troops were spied on by patriots.
 There is no evidence that the house was ever a tavern at that time.
 It was a private home.
 It remained a private home until the early twentieth century.
 However, the tale caught on and helped keep local interest in the house, probably aiding in preserving the property.

-The Spy House Museum, which conducted candlelit ghost tours, was creatively alleged to be "haunted" by its part-time curator, Gertrude Neidlinger.
+The Spy House Museum, which conducted candlelight ghost tours, was creatively alleged to be "haunted" by its part-time curator, Gertrude Neidlinger.